Bio-identical Hormones: What Are They?

 - Minimize bone loss and related disease, such as osteoporosis

 - Strengthen coronary health and protect from heart attack and stroke

 Bio-identicals are also proving helpful in lessening the effects of the aging process.
 According to Jonathan V. Wright, M.D., author of “Stay Young & Sexy with Bio-Identical Hormone Replacement: The Science Explained,” BHRT can noticeably lessen aging’s effects on a female’s appearance if administered correctly.
 “Nearly any woman who’s used BHRT for five to ten years notices herself and hears from others that she ‘doesn’t look her age.’”
 This is potentially the result of estrogen, often heralded as a fountain of youth for women.

 And BHRT isn’t for women only, according to Dr. Wright.
-At Metro MediSpa, Dr. Connie Odom also treats men with bio-identicals; for instance, prescribing bio-identical testosterone to help a man retain virility and improved health later in life.
+At Metro MediSpa, Dr. Constance Tambakis-Odom also treats men with bio-identicals; for instance, prescribing bio-identical testosterone to help a man retain virility and improved health later in life.

 How Do I Find Bio-identical Hormones?

 What you don’t want to do is to attempt self-medication should you come across advertised OTC, homeopathic or self-administered formulations.
-Although there are FDA-approved formulations, you’ll only really know that your getting what your body needs, and more importantly, not exacerbating health issues, by going through physician guided-testing medical testing and results monitoring.
-Your physician may prescribe them in pill, patch or cream form, or in a customized personally-tailored compound prescription which a local compounding pharmacy can provide.
+Although there are FDA-approved formulations, you’ll only really know that you are getting what your body needs, and more importantly, not exacerbating health issues, by going through physician guided-testing medical testing and results monitoring.
+Your physician may prescribe them in pill, patch, or cream form, or in a customized personally-tailored compound prescription which a local compounding pharmacy can provide.

 Is BHRT Right for Me?